 Chocolate for Peppermint Bark

-For this recipe you can pretty much use your favorite chocolate and still have an outstanding product.
-Spending so much time with chocolate, I went a little fancy with my product this year.
-For the dark chocolate I used Valrhona Manjari 64% , and for the white chocolate, I stayed with Valrhona.
-Go with your favorite, and you will end up with a great bark!
+For this recipe, you can pretty much use your favorite chocolate and still have an outstanding product.
+Spending so much time with chocolate, I went a little fancy with my development this year and used high-quality chocolate.
+For the dark chocolate, I used Valrhona Manjari 64% , and for the white chocolate, I stayed with Valrhona.
+Go with your favorite, and you will end up with a fantastic bark!

-First, line a jelly roll size pan with waxed paper.
+First, line a jelly roll-sized pan with waxed or parchment paper.
 In a double boiler melt semisweet chocolate.
 Stir in a quarter teaspoon of peppermint extract.
-Spread chocolate over the waxed paper to about a quarter inch thickness.
-Place the pan in the refrigerator and allow the chocolate to set for 30 minutes.
+Spread chocolate over the paper in an even layer to about a quarter-inch thickness.
+Place the baking sheet in the refrigerator and allow the chocolate to set for 30 minutes.

 Next, melt white chocolate in a double boiler.
-Stir in quarter teaspoon of peppermint extract.
-Spread the white chocolate over the semisweet chocolate.
-Crush peppermint candies and sprinkle them over the white chocolate.
-Lightly press the candies into the chocolate.
+Stir in a quarter teaspoon of peppermint extract.
+Spread the white chocolate over the dark chocolate layer.
+Crush peppermint candies and sprinkle them over the white chocolate layer.
+Lightly press the crushed candy canes into the chocolate.
 Allow the chocolate to set fully.
-Once it sets, break the bark into pieces and store in an airtight container.
+Once it sets, break the bark into pieces or use a sharp knife and cut pieces.
+Then store it in an airtight container.

 This recipe is super easy to make!
 This recipe makes a jelly roll pan size of bark.
-Which can fill up quite a few tins or cookie trays.
-I usually double the recipe, just so I can keep a tray for myself.
+This big batch can easily fill up quite a few tins or cookie trays.
+You could also individually wrap some bark in cellophane bags and give those as holiday gifts.
+I usually double the recipe to keep a tray for myself for whenever I need a holiday treat.
+What can I say?
+I'm a fan of good chocolate candy.

 Peppermint Bark Tips